How to secure and harden your Splunk platform instance

 - Confirm that the credentials and access levels for the accounts that run Splunk Enterprise are secure.
 See Secure your service accounts.

-- Where possible, limit access to the app key value store network port on any Splunk Enterprise instances.
+- Where possible, limit access to the app key value store (KV store) network port on any Splunk Enterprise instances.
 See Harden your KV store port.

 - Disable automatic chart recovery in the analytics workspace.
 See Charts in the Splunk Analytics Workspace in the Splunk Analytics Workspace Using the Splunk Analytics Workspace manual.